octavio-navarro/TC3002B/Readme.md

 Theses, journal articles, and conference papers have much the same organization when viewed in outline.
 There are distinctions in emphasis rather than in specific detail.
 For a thesis, for example, the literature review may be expected to include a historical discussion outlining the development of the key ideas.
 There is also an expectation that a thesis is a completed, rounded piece of work—a consolidation of the achievements of a research program as well as a report on specific scientific results.
 Nonetheless, these forms of write-up have similar structure.

 # Reading and selecting papers

+A novice researcher can believe that the doing of research is primarily about investigation—running experiments, developing theory, or doing analysis.
+With experience, though, researchers discover the **importance of developing an understanding**.
+It has been argued that many experimental researchers do their best work after they have been in a field for five years or more, because it takes time to acquire a deep, thorough appreciation of the area, and of existing knowledge and its limitations.
+To acquire this understanding, you need to become an effective reader of research papers.

+A successful reader can identify the contributions and value of a paper, while recognizing its flaws; and uses critical scrunity to identify the extent to which the flaws in a paper are serious.
+This reading then informs new work, directly as a source of knowledge and indirectly as a guide to how to produce work that will be appreciated.

+Reviewing is a central part of the scientific process.
+Criticism and analysis of papers writtenbyother scientists is themainmechanismfor identifyinggoodresearch and eliminating bad, and is arguably as important an activity as research itself.

 By the time your research is complete, you need to be confident that you have read and understood all of the scientific literature that has a significant connection to your work.
 Your reading achieves several aims: